vid9/bot-core/README.md

       - ./classla_resources/:/classla_resources
 ```

-### 7. Start up Rasa X and wait until all containers are running
+### 7. Start up Rasa X and wait until all containers are downloaded and running
 (-d will run Rasa X in the background):
 ```bash
 cd /etc/rasa